dannybouwers/homecontroller/README.md

 systemctl restart sshd
 ```

-Add your public key to USERNAME/.ssh/authorized_keys using an SFTP enebled client
+Add your public key to USERNAME/.ssh/authorized_keys using an SFTP enabled client

 Disable SSH for root user
 ```bash